Codecademy/docs/content/d3/concepts/scaling/terms/domain/domain.md

 ---
 Title: '.domain()'
-Description: 'denotes minimum and maximum values of the input data'
+Description: 'Used to specify the minimum and maximum values of the input data.'
 Subjects:
   - 'Data Visualization'
   - 'Data Science'